 numactl; this will make only CPUs 1 to 4 plus CPU 17 available to our program

-And those two additional options to our program?
+And those three additional options to our program?
 We’ve seen

---ponythreads before.
+--ponypin before.
 In this case, we are running with 4 scheduler threads.
-They will have exclusive access to CPUs 1 to 4.
+They will have exclusive access to CPUs 1 to 4 with each scheduler thread assigned to a particular CPU.
 What about